Defund the police: Media

-Christy E. Lopez, in a column for The Washington Post, supported the idea of defunding the police, stating that reform is not enough.
-She says that goals vary within the movement, and that "[d]efunding the police means shrinking the scope of police responsibilities and shifting most of what government does to keep us safe to entities that are better equipped to meet that need.
-It means investing more in mental-health care and housing, and expanding the use of community mediation and violence interruption programs."
+Christy E. Lopez, in a November 2020 column for The Washington Post, supported defunding the police, emphasizing that reform alone is insufficient.
+She explained that defunding involves narrowing the scope of police responsibilities and shifting many public safety functions to other entities better equipped to handle them.
+This includes increased investments in mental health care, housing, community mediation, and violence interruption programs.